 Address: Old Town Square and Wenceslas Square

-Prague Christmas Markets are known for their buzzing energy, festive atmosphere, impressive vendors, and delicious foods to try.
+Prague Christmas Markets are known for their buzzing energy, festive atmosphere, impressive vendors, and delicious foods.
 Prague Christmas Markets are rife with brightly decorated wooden huts stocked with local, handmade items and traditional Christmas treats.

 Christmas in Prague is something to witness with the capital city’s bright, illuminating lights, festive spirit, and busy markets full of jolly locals and visitors.

 The Old Town Square Christmas market, also known as Staromestske Namesti, is one of the most popular markets in the city.
-It is located right in the middle of the historic center and is buzzing with festivities day and night.
+It is in the middle of the historic center, buzzing with festivities day and night.

 Every day at sundown, crowds gather to watch as the brilliant Christmas tree is lit up.
 It illuminates the entire downtown square with its beauty.
-Standing at over 72 feet tall and dressed with red and gold festive decorations, it’s quite the sight against the dark Gothic skyline.
+Standing over 72 feet tall and dressed in red and gold festive decorations, it’s quite the sight against the dark Gothic skyline.

 To wet your whistle, choose from citrusy mulled wines, spit cakes rolled in cinnamon, and many other local delicacies you must experience firsthand to appreciate fully.

-The Old Town Square Christmas market in Prague is open from November through January, notably including Christmas Eve, unlike some markets.
-If you have a few days in the city, embark on a Prague foodie tour to taste even more delectable Bohemian dishes.
-If you yearn for more winter wonderlands, take a day trip to Bohemian Switzerland National Park and experience some amazing views.
+Unlike some markets, Prague’s Old Town Square Christmas market is open from November through January, notably including Christmas Eve.
+If you have a few days in the city, take a Prague foodie tour to taste even more delectable Bohemian dishes.
+If you yearn for more winter wonderlands, take a day trip to Bohemian Switzerland National Park and experience some fantastic views.